 Stop trusting biased TripAdvisor reviews and read insights from a local.
 These are the best hotels in São Miguel (Azores) for your holidays, no matter the kind of traveler you are!

 My home island is now completely different compared to just a few years ago.

 There is now a wide choice of hotels, villas, and guesthouses in São Miguel island, for all kind of travelers.
 From the exclusive luxury to the shoestring backpacker.

-Even Monte Palace – the iconic abandoned hotel in Sete Cidades (cover photo of this article) – is expected to open, brand new, by 2021.
+Even Monte Palace – the iconic abandoned hotel in Sete Cidades (cover photo of this article) for more than 20 years – is expected to open, brand new, by 2021.

-I knew this was about to happen since 2015, but it’s changing faster than I anticipated.
+I predicted this would happen since 2015, but it’s changing faster than I anticipated.

-I’ve handpicked a selected list of hotels that I feel are the best options for different kinds of travelers.
-There are 3 per category, although the island map has some more options.
+I’ve handpicked a selected list of hotels and other accommodations for 2019 that I feel are the best options for each kind of traveler.
+All sorts of budgets, experiences, and locations throughout the island.
+There are 3 per category, although this island map has some more options.

 Let’s find your bed in São Miguel!

 To those who are used to some standards or honeymooners looking for the best possible experience in São Miguel.
 Compared to other destinations, premium accommodation in Azores (still) comes at a fairly reasonable price, so might as well take advantage of it!